Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Method

 \section{Method}

-Given the word $w$, a subword model produces a sequence of subword pieces $\vs = (s_0, s_1, \dots, s_n)$, such that the concatenation of all the segments from $\vs$ fully reconstructs the word $w$.
-Note that the length of a subword piece $s_i$ can go from one character to all the characters of the word $w$.
-However, regardless of whether a subword piece represents a character in a word or not, all the pieces are treated as semantic units within a sentence.\footnote{Previous studies \citep{clark2019what} have shown that BERT abstracts linguistic properties such as syntax and parsing within its self-attention probabilities.
-That is strong evidence that subwords need to preserve some semantics when fed into such layers.
-This suggests that subword pieces broken down to the character level can prevent the model from exploiting more linguistic properties.} This happens in current transformer-based models, where their strict tokenization into subword pieces has a significant impact on the semantic abstraction of upper layers of the model.
-A rule-based system generates the tokenization without taking any semantics into account \citep{he-etal-2020-dynamic}.
-This makes it hard to guarantee that the resulting tokenization is optimal for the model to interpret the underlying semantics of the sentence.
+Given a word $w$, a subword model produces a sequence of subword pieces $\vs = (s_0, s_1, \dots, s_n)$, such that the concatenation of all the segments from $\vs$ fully reconstructs the word $w$.
+Regardless of whether a subword piece represents a character in a word or not, all the pieces are treated as semantic units within a sentence.\footnote{Previous studies \citep{clark-etal-2019-bert,rogers-etal-2020-primer} showed that BERT learns syntax and parsing within its self-attention probabilities.
+That is evidence that subwords need to preserve semantics when fed into such layers.
+This suggests that subword pieces broken down to the character level can prevent the model from exploiting linguistic properties.} Such pieces come from a rule-based system that does not take into account semantics or morphology during the tokenization.
+Thus, the subword tokenization has a significant impact on the semantic abstraction from upper layers in pre-trained models like mBERT.

-To mitigate such problems, we build word representations out of characters.
-The character-to-subword (char2subword) module allows flexible tokenization patterns, where the model can split by spaces, use the original tokenization method, or employ a different tokenization process as defined by the user.
-There are two main phases in our proposed method: simulating subword embeddings with the char2subword module (i.e., ideally replicating the embedding space $\mE$) (Section \ref{ch9:sec:ch2sw_mimic}), and contextually integrating the char2subword module into the pre-trained model (Section \ref{ch9:sec:ch2sw_pretrain}).
+To alleviate such problems, we build word representations out of characters.
+The char2subword module allows flexible tokenization patterns, where the model can split by spaces, use the original tokenization method, or employ a different tokenization process as defined by the user.
+There are two main phases in our proposed method: approximating subword embeddings with the char2subword module (i.e., ideally replicating the embedding space $\mE$) (Section \ref{ch9:sec:ch2sw_mimic}), and contextually integrating the char2subword module into the pre-trained model (Section \ref{ch9:sec:ch2sw_pretrain}).